College of Health and Human Services

 Admission to the baccalaureate nursing major is highly selective and competitive.

 Application and admission are valid only for the semester designated.

 Direct all inquiries concerning the School of Nursing, advising, and application to the program to the Coordinator of Student Services, School of Nursing, 3400 Broadway, Gary, IN 46408.
 Phone: (219) 980-6611.

 B.A./B.S. to B.S.N.
 Mobility Option for Graduates of a Bachelor's Degree Program in a Nonnursing Field

 Admission to the B.A./B.S. to B.S.N.
 Mobility Option is competitive.
 Candidates for admission will have previously earned a bachelors degree in a nonnursing field with a graduation GPA of 2.5 or higher, have an IU GPA of 2.5, and a 3.0 on a 4.0 scale for all general-education course work counting toward the B.S.N. degree.
 All general education requirements must be met prior to program admission.
 Application to Nursing is due January 1.
 STUDENTS MUST MEET WITH A NURSING ADVISOR PRIOR TO APPLICATION.

 R.N. to B.S.N.
 Mobility Option for Graduates of an Associate of Science Degree or Diploma Program

-Students wishing to be admitted to the RN to BSN Mobility Option must be Registered Nurses with an unencumbered license to practice nursing, and have a graduation GPA of 2.5 from their Associate Degree or Diploma Program.
+Students wishing to be admitted to the RN to BSN Mobility Option must be Registered Nurses with an unencumbered license in the state in which you are practicing and/or plan to meet your clinical requirements, and have a graduation GPA of 2.5 from their Associate Degree or Diploma Program.
 Also, all general education requirements should be met before admission to this option.
 Students may apply for admission in summer, spring, or fall.